 Take your time with this drive and take advantage of the many overlooks for scenic views.
 Beartooth Butte and Beartooth Lake make for a beautiful and picturesque stop, as do the Pilot, a distinctive spire, and the Index.
 My pictures don’t do this area justice—it’s truly stunning.

 Driving this way, you get a great view of how Yellowstone and Yellowstone Rivers got their name.
 The river carved through an area creating beautiful cliffs in bright yellow rock.
 Depending on the level of rainfall and snowfall, you may see a beautiful waterfall.

 Billings, Montana, via the Gardiner (North) Gate

 We visited Yellowstone with a friend who lived in Billings and had the “inside scoop.”
 We were lucky that she planned our itinerary to see the best of the park in our time.
 She suggested visiting the park via Silver Gate but leaving the Mammoth area via the Gardiner Gate.

 This route let us pass by not one but two hot springs.
 The 45th parallel hot springs are mentioned above as one of the top things to do in Yellowstone National Park.
 This route also had a drive through Pray, Montana, and another very different type of hot springs.

 Chico Hotel Hot Springs in Pray, Montana

 Chico Hot Springs Resort and Hotel is another great stop on the way back to Billings (or heading to other areas in Montana).
 It’s an old resort hotel known for its hot springs.

-The hotel is gorgeous and worth touring it and the lovely gardens behind it.
-One of the draws to visit, though, are the hot springs.
+The hotel is gorgeous and worth touring as is the lovely gardens behind it.
+One of the draws to visit, though, is the hot springs.
 It’s worth staying here if you have the time, and we had planned to, but unfortunately, we weren’t able to as the airline changed our flight times.

 The Chico Hot Springs Resort & Day Spa is located at 163 Chico Rd, Pray, MT 59065.
 It costs $10 for a soak if you aren’t a hotel guest.
 Towel rentals are available for $2.50, and lockers are available.
 It’s open from 8 a.m. to 11 p.m.